7kms/react-illustration-series/docs/main/context.md

   const context: ReactContext<T> = {
     $$typeof: REACT_CONTEXT_TYPE,
     _calculateChangedBits: calculateChangedBits,
-    // As a workaround to support multiple concurrent renderers, we categorize
-    // some renderers as primary and others as secondary.
-We only expect
-    // there to be two concurrent renderers at most: React Native (primary) and
-    // Fabric (secondary); React DOM (primary) and React ART (secondary).
-    // Secondary renderers store their context values on separate fields.
     _currentValue: defaultValue,
     _currentValue2: defaultValue,
-    // Used to track how many concurrent renderers this context currently
-    // supports within in a single renderer.
-Such as parallel server rendering.
     _threadCount: 0,
-    // These are circular
     Provider: (null: any),
     Consumer: (null: any),
   };